-The symptoms of GI intolerance happen quite slowly (often many hours after eating the offending food), last for a long time and include bloating and stomach cramps.1 Because the symptoms are very similar to those caused by other conditions (for example, inflammatory bowel disease or irritable bowel syndrome), GI intolerance can be difficult to accurately identify.1
+The symptoms of GI intolerance happen quite slowly (often many hours after eating the offending food), last for a long time and include bloating and stomach pain.1 Because the symptoms are very similar to those caused by other conditions (for example, inflammatory bowel disease or irritable bowel syndrome), GI intolerance can be difficult to accurately identify.1

 Treatment of gastrointestinal (GI) intolerance largely involves avoidance or minimal intake of food that causes the symptoms, for example lactose intolerant patients would have a diet that is low in lactose.
 A dietitian can ensure that a patient’s nutritional intake remains adequate when certain foods are removed.
-If an oral nutritional supplement is needed to help a patient meet their nutritional requirements, a peptide-based* feed may be useful in reducing the symptoms of GI intolerance.2

 For people with gastrointestinal (GI) intolerance, the following feeds may be suitable: